 Under the law, your employer is responsible for providing workers’ compensation benefits.
 Often, your employer will have workers’ compensation insurance to handle work-related injuries.
 An employer may also pay the benefits directly or through a third-party administrator.

 If an employer is uninsured and fails to pay workers’ compensation benefits, an injured worker may be entitled to recover from the Injured Workers’ Benefit Fund.
-The Injured Workers’ Benefit Fund consists of money obtained through penalties and fines collected by the State of Illinois from employers who fail to comply with the Illinois Workers’ Compensation Act.
+This fund consists of money obtained through penalties and fines collected by the state of Illinois from employers who fail to comply with the IWCA.

-What Types of Accidents & Injuries Are Covered by Workers’ Compensation?
+What Types Of Accidents And Injuries Are Covered By Workers’ Compensation?

 The Illinois Workers’ Compensation Act states that in order to be compensable, an injury must “arise out of and in the course of” employment.
 Generally, this means that the injury must have occurred while at work and/or as the result of a work-related activity.